rooch-network/rooch/moveos/moveos-stdlib/moveos-stdlib/doc/move_module.md

 Sort modules by dependency order and then verify.
 Return their names and names of the modules with init function if sorted dependency order.
-This function will ensure the module's bytecode is valid and the module id is matching the account address.
+This function will ensure the module's bytecode is valid and the module id is matching the module object address.
 Return
-1. Module names of all the modules.
+1. Module ids of all the modules.
 Order of names is not matching the input, but sorted by module dependency order
-2. Module names of the modules with init function.
+2. Module ids of the modules with init function.
 3. Indices in input modules of each sorted modules.